 Use a cloth to shake off the dirt and allow the bulbs to dry, out of direct sunlight.
 The bulbs should dry for at least two weeks until the outer skin is papery.

 How to store it

-The bulbs should be stored in a cool, dry place with good ventilation.
+Store the bulbs in a cool, dry place with good ventilation.
 You can use mesh bags to keep the garlic for six to eight months.

-Garlic should be cleaned only when ready to use and not before storing, otherwise you will bruise the bulbs and shorten its shelf life.
+Clean the garlic only when you are ready to use and not before storing, otherwise, you will bruise the bulbs and shorten its shelf life.